Cloud and Virtual Networking Concepts

 | VPN tunnel up but no traffic | Routes, encryption domains, firewall rules |

-Cloud terms vary by provider, but Network+ tests the concept.
-Translate the brand-specific word into the network function: isolated network, subnet, route, gateway, filter, inspection, or policy controller.
+Translate every brand-specific word into a network function - isolated network, subnet, route, gateway, filter, inspection, or policy controller - and the vendor-neutral exam answer becomes clear.

 A cloud database should accept connections only from application servers in a private subnet.
-Which control most directly enforces that traffic rule at the instance or interface level?
+Which control most directly enforces that at the instance or interface level and automatically allows return traffic?

-A private cloud server needs outbound internet access for updates but should not receive unsolicited inbound internet traffic.
-Which gateway concept is most likely needed?
+A private cloud server needs outbound internet access for patches but must not receive unsolicited inbound internet traffic.
+Which gateway concept fits?